satwikbhutani/satwikbhutani/README.md

 ## 🔭 Currently Working On:
 - Web development projects using **HTML, CSS, JavaScript, and React.js**
+- **UNMUTE - Real-Time Chat & Video Calling App** 🎤🔇 (A social platform to connect strangers based on interests)
 - **Atlas - AI-Powered Trip Planner** 🌍🚀 (An intelligent travel planning tool using AI and Google APIs)
 - Building interactive and engaging web applications